jakub530/FlashCards-front/README.md

 ## Introduction

 This repository contains a frontend code of the https://flashcards-jj.com.
-It is a website designed to assist with learning, especially language learning via the use of flashcards.
+It is a website designed enchance learning expierience, especially for learning languages via the use of flashcards.

 ## How to use the website step by step